RedPitaya/HAMlab-doc/HAMlab/source/quickStart/connect.rst

 This is the most common and recommended way of connecting and using your HAMlab.
 Your LAN network needs to have DHCP settings enabled which is the case in majority of the local networks,  whit this,  simple “plug and play”  approach is enabled.
-Having HAMlab board connected the local network will enable quick access to all Red Pitaya applications using only your web browser.
+Having HAMlab connected the local network will enable quick access to all applications using only your web browser.
 Simply follow this 3 simple steps:

     1. Connect power supply to the HAMlab